bationoA/Fraudulent_Credit_Card_Transaction_Detection/.ipynb_checkpoints/README-checkpoint.md

 * Model Training and Evaluation: We will train and evaluate different machine learning algorithms to identify the most suitable model for fraud detection.
 Evaluation metrics such as accuracy, precision, recall, and F1-score will be used to assess model performance.

-* Model Deployment: The selected model will be deployed to predict fraud in real-time scenarios.
-We will explore ways to integrate the model into a production environment or create an API for easy accessibility.

 ## Getting Started

 To get started with this project, follow the steps below: